regisBafutwabo/create-nextjs-flex/README.md

 └── tsconfig.json
 ```

-Additional files and directories will be created based on the options you choose when using the `--example` flag.
+Additional files and directories will be created based on the options you choose.

 ## Contributing